Introduction:

 Generally, students join the SSC from their primary schools at the end of Key Stage 2.
 Currently, there are 18 students benefitting from the additional provision and personalised interventions that are on offer.

-Students will spend approximately 80% of their time with other students in mainstream lessons in the College.
-During these lessons, they will follow the same curriculum as the others, however, it will be differentiated and modified to suit their needs.
+Students will spend approximately 85% of their time with other students in mainstream lessons in the College.
+During these lessons, they will follow the same curriculum as the others, however, it will be scaffolded and adapted to help suit their needs as far as possible.
 Students in the SSC are expected to do homework like all the other students at Bourne Community College.
 We have high expectations that all our students will achieve to their full potential.

 _